-The following are diagnostic procedures used to diagnose lacrimal gland tumors 2:
+The following are diagnostic procedures to diagnose lacrimal gland tumors 2:

-- PHYSICAL EXAMINATION: The doctor will conduct a detailed examination of your body to check for unusual growth, lumps or bumps.
+The doctor will conduct a detailed examination of your body to check for unusual growth, lumps, or bumps.
 Physical examinations help your doctor get an initial understanding of your disease condition.
 The doctor will enquire about the signs and symptoms that you are experiencing.
-You may also be required to produce your past medical records for reference.
-The doctor will prescribe more tests and scans to get a precise diagnosis as per the physical examination.
+You may also have to produce your past medical records for reference.
+The doctor may also prescribe more tests and scans to get a precise diagnosis as per the physical examination.

-- COMPUTED TOMOGRAPHY (CT or CET) SCAN: A CT scan uses an x-ray machine to generate a three-dimensional image of the body interior.
+A CT scan uses an x-ray machine to generate a three-dimensional interior image of the body.
 A computer then combines the images into a complete cross-sectional view that reveals abnormalities or malignancies.
-Before the CT procedure, a specific contrast medium dye is sometimes used to improve image detail.
+A specific dye, the contrast medium dye helps in improving image detail.
 This dye can be delivered to the patient via their veins (intravenously) or in the form of a tablet or pill.

-- MAGNETIC RESONANCE IMAGING (MRI): in this procedure, Magnetic fields, not x-rays, are used to provide detailed images of the body.
-The tumor’s size can also be measured using an MRI scan.
-Before the scan, a specific dye called a contrast medium is usually administered to generate clear pictures.
+in this procedure, Magnetic fields, are used to provide detailed images of the body.
+An MRI scan can also help measure the size of the tumor.
+A specific dye called a contrast medium helps to generate clear pictures.
 This dye can be administered in a pill or a tablet or injected into the patient’s vein (intravenously).

-- BONE SCAN: in this scanning procedure, a radioactive tracer is used to view within the bones during a bone scan.
+In this scanning procedure, a radioactive tracer helps to view the bones during a bone scan.
 The radioactive substance is administered intravenously.
 A unique camera detects it as it gathers in sections of the bone.
 The camera shows healthy bone as grey, whereas regions of harm, such as those caused by a tumor appear dark.

-POSITRON EMISSION TOMOGRAPHY (PET) SCAN: A PET scan generates images of organs and tissues within the body.
+A PET scan generates images of organs and tissues within the body.
 The patient is given a tiny amount of radioactive sugar material to inject into their body.
 The cells that use the most amount of energy absorb this radioactive material.
 Cancer absorbs more of the radioactive substance since it uses energy actively.
-The material is then detected by a scanner, which produces images of the inside of the body.
+The scanner detects the material, which produces images of the inside of the body.